The line graph portrays the average figure of American people who visit a museum at a certain time in two seasons such as summer and winter in 2003.

 - enquire about course fees and dates.

-The figures give information about economic growth and household expenditure across a range of categories.
-Summarise the information by selecting and reporting the main features, and make comparsions where relevant.
+The table below gives information about past and projected population figures in various countries for different years.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 The two line graphs below show New Zealand import figures from Australia and Japan in the years 1994 - 2004.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
 (Ulvi)